paulchoisel/wav2SFZ/README.md

  - Python 3.9 + PIP
  - Musescore 3.6
  - Audacity or any tool to crop and convert your audio file

+This tool might work with other versions of Python and Musescore (and even with other notation software) but this is the versions I used to test it.